- Publication 559 - Introductory Material

 Your father was a cash basis taxpayer and didn't report the interest accrued on the series EE U.S. savings bonds on prior tax returns that he filed jointly with your mother.
 As the personal representative of your father's estate, you choose to report the interest earned on these bonds before your father's death ($840) on the final income tax return.

-The rental property was leased the entire year of 2017 for $1,000 per month.
+The rental property was leased the entire year of 2018 for $1,000 per month.
 This is a net lease through the date of sale.
 The rental does not rise to the level of a section 162 trade or business.
 Thus, it doesn’t qualify for the section 199A deduction.
 Under local law, your parents (as joint tenants) each had a half interest in the income from the property.
 Your father's will, however, stipulates that the entire rental income is to be paid directly to your mother.
 None of the rental income will be reported on the income tax return for the estate.
 Instead, your mother will report all the rental income and expenses on Form 1040 or 1040-SR.